 - 1. A Pony Rider may compete, with a Horse, in Competitions for Young Riders, Juniors and/or Children if of the appropriate age without losing their status as a Pony Rider and providing the height of obstacles in the Competitions concerned do not exceed the height restrictions applicable to the Athlete's age (see JRs Art.
 255.2).
 However, Pony Riders may not take part in Competitions for Pony Riders and in Competitions for Young Riders or in U25 Competitions at the same venue during the same week; any Pony Rider who takes part in Pony Competitions and in Competitions for Young Riders or in U25 Competitions at the same venue during the same week will be disqualified from both Events.
 Refer to JRs Art.
 255 for participation in Competitions for Seniors. - 2.
 Athletes of the appropriate age may take part in Competitions and Championships of more than one Category, but in each Discipline only in one Category of the Continental Championships in any one calendar year (see GRs Art.
 124.1). - 3.
 Athletes of the appropriate age may take part with a Pony in all Competitions, including the Nations Cup, at a CSIOP and with a Horse in all Competitions, including the Nations Cup, at a CSIOCh at the same venue during the same week.
-Athletes may not take part in the Nations Cup at a CSIOP and in the Nations Cup at a CSIOJ at the same venue on the same dates.
+Athletes of the appropriate age may participate, with different Ponies/Horses in Competitions other than the Nations Cup at a CSIOP and CSIOJ at the same venue during the same week, but may only participate in one Nations Cup Competition at such Events (either at the CSIOP or the CSIOJ).